-If the parent still wishes to remove the child from the non-statutory/non-science components of sex education within RSE, requests for removal should be put in writing and addressed to the RSHE Lead or Headteacher (please see the Parent Form: Withdrawal from Sex Education on page 15).
+If the parent still wishes to remove the child from the non-statutory/non-science components of sex education within RSE, requests for removal should be put in writing and addressed to the Headteacher.
 Records will be kept of all correspondence in relation to this process.
 Once a child has been removed, they cannot take part in the non-statutory/non-science components of sex education within RSE until the request for removal has been removed in writing.
 Alternative work will be given to pupils who are removed from Sex Education and that child will go to another class for the duration of the lesson.